Mazzarella clan: Present day

-The current leader of the organization is Ciro Mazzarella, born in 1971, who controls the powerful organization from his stronghold in the Mercato area, in Naples.

 In January 2025, the Mazzarella clan was once again thrust into the spotlight following a major anti-mafia investigation led by the Naples District Anti-Mafia Directorate (DDA).
 The inquiry, launched after a formal complaint filed in 2022 by two brothers, owners of a business and a freight company operating inside the Port of Naples, uncovered a scheme of systematic extortion carried out by affiliates of the clan.
 According to the victims, clan members demanded a monthly payment of €500 and an additional lump sum as "back pay" for previous years, using threats and physical violence to enforce compliance.
 The extortion was described as essential for the victims to continue operating their businesses in the port area.
 Three individuals were arrested in connection with the case, including Gennaro Mazzarella, nephew of historical boss Vincenzo Mazzarella, and Salvatore Barile,a previously convicted for Camorra-related crimes.
-Wiretaps revealed the clan’s continued influence over extortion rackets not only within the port of Naples but also in nearby towns such as San Giorgio a Cremano and Portici.
+Wiretaps revealed the clan's continued influence over extortion rackets not only within the port of Naples but also in nearby towns such as San Giorgio a Cremano and Portici.
 One intercepted conversation featured Gustavo Alek Noviello, a 33-year-old associate of the clan, claiming the Mazzarella group could deploy up to 300 men if necessary, a testament to the organization's enduring power and reach despite years of law enforcement pressure.